carlosedba/carlosedba/README.md

 #### Check out my libraries:

 - [Alya Forms](https://github.com/alyalabs/alya-forms) - A powerful forms library for React
-- [Alya Connect](https://github.com/alyalabs/alya-connect) - A RPC library for Express, Koa and Fastify
+- [Alya Connect](https://github.com/alyalabs/alya-connect) - A RPC library for Express, Koa and Fastify (v1 in development)
-- Alya UI - A UI kit to help you ship fast with React (public version to come soon)
+- [Alya UI](https://github.com/alyalabs/alya-ui) - A UI kit to help you ship fast with React (v1 in development)

 #### Facts about me: